 ("The Merit Badge Program."
 The Merit Badge Program.
 N.p., n.d.
 Scouting.org.
 12 June 2015.)

-Boy Scouts can earn any of 121 different Merit Badges in areas ranging from Art to Whitewater, and from Camping to Space Exploration.
+Boy Scouts can earn any of 135 different Merit Badges in areas ranging from Art to Whitewater, and from Camping to Space Exploration.
 To earn a Merit Badge, a Scout picks a subject and reads the Merit Badge book (or website) to understand the subject lessons and requirements.
-A Scout develops his skills and knowledge, and when he is ready, his Merit Badge Counselor tests him.
+A Scout develops their skills and knowledge, and when they are ready, their Merit Badge Counselor tests them.

 It is important to note the “blue card” is the nationally recognized merit badge record.
 Scouts can obtain a blue card from their Scoutmaster.
 The card has three parts: the actual “Application for Merit Badge” portion, the “Applicant’s Record,” and the “Counselor’s Record.”
 It requires a total of four signatures—two each from the unit leader and a merit badge counselor.